 I guess that's why I never seemed to empty any common ghosts out of this thing, Luigi wondered as he vacuumed up the last wailing ghost.
 They're only made up of paint and I can't get scared of paint.
 At least, it sounded good when he put it that way.

 "My… my creations!"
-Van Gore groaned when he saw that the Artist's Studio was bereft of ghosts.
+Van Gore groaned when he saw that the studio was bereft of ghosts.
 He shot a glare at Luigi.
 "But even if I disappear, my work will live on… Zat eez right, n'est-ce pas?
 Art eez eternal!"

 "Oh, really?" said Luigi quietly.
 Even if ghosts weren't the subject of the art, Luigi would have disagreed with that statement since he was quite the art critic.
 "Then how come only one of your creations is left?"